-I think we should start getting ready for Easter… the weather is getting better (slowly) and the days are getting longer – finally more light again! :) Why not spending some time with friends and family?
+I think we should start getting ready for Easter, don’t you think?
+The weather is slowly improving and the days are getting longer – finally more light again! :) Why not spend some time with friends and family?
 Easter is perfect for that!
-That’s why I am showing you some recipes the upcoming weeks that fit for a nice Easter brunch or breakfast – the first one today is a recipe for a Cinnamon Roll Bread.
+That’s why I got some recipes in the upcoming weeks that fit perfectly for a nice Easter brunch or breakfast.
+The first one today is a recipe for a delicious and fluffy Cinnamon Roll Bread.
+A loved addition for Easter brunch in our house for years ;)

-Anyways… one more thing: you have to prepare the bread the evening/night before your brunch/breakfast, because it needs some resting time in the fridge.
-But that is actually good – in the morning you just have to bake it and within less than an hour you have delicious cinnamon rolls – with no work at all that day.
-Enough time to do other stuff or chat with your guests ;)
+Anyway.
+One more thing.
+You have to start preparing the bread the night before your brunch or breakfast because it needs some resting time in the fridge.
+But that is actually a good thing.
+In the morning you just have to take it out of the oven and bake it.
+More time to prepare other stuff on the day you have guests over…

 INGREDIENTS / ZUTATEN